 Early diagnosis of endophthalmitis is essential.
 To determine which organism has caused the infection, it is necessary to perform a biopsy of the fluid inside your eye.

-This fluid is sent to the laboratory for the determination of the pathogen, which will allow decisions to be made about the appropriate treatment.
+This fluid is sent to the laboratory to determine the pathogen, which will allow decisions to be made about the appropriate treatment.

-Once endophthalmitis is diagnosed, treatment is urgent and usually consists of a mixture of potent oral and intraocular antibiotics and anti-inflammatory medications and, sometimes, vitrectomy surgery.
+Once endophthalmitis is diagnosed, treatment is urgent and usually consists of potent oral and intraocular antibiotics, anti-inflammatory medications, and, sometimes, vitrectomy surgery.